12 Temples in Bangkok You Should Know About

 10. Wat Suwannaram

 This temple is located a bit further out of the old town on the west side of the Chao Praya River.
 It is actually along the banks of the Bangkok Noi Canal walking distance from the Wang Lang Market.

 While the temple itself isn’t a hugely impressive structure, you will find a load of classic Thai murals across the walls which is the main reason for visiting Wat Suwannaram.
 These original paintings date back to the 19th Century.

-Wat Suwannaram is open daily from 8am to 5pm.
+Wat Suwannaram opening hours: 8am to 5pm daily.
 Entry is free.

 11. Wat Rakhang Khositaram (Temple of the Bells)